 While the Food and Drug Administration is authorized to regulate electronic cigarettes they have failed to take action.
 In 2010, the FDA did issue a warning letter to distributors to cease uncorroborated claims they were using as marketing strategies.

 The American Lung Association is concerned about kid-friendly flavorings such as bubble gum, cherry and chocolate.
 Also distributors imply health benefits, which is in reality a marketing tactic to entice smokers to change to their products.

 American Cancer Society cautions that inhaling anything except pure air is risky.
 However, they are cautiously optimistic that e-smokes might prove less harmful than tobacco products.

 To Vape or Not to Vape?

-Best guesstimates agree, electronic cigarettes may prove “somewhat” successful as the next quit smoking device.
+Best guesstimates agree, electronic cigarettes may prove “somewhat” successful.
 Until long-term studies are completed, vaping remains a personal decision.